Become a Partner School

 How do you and the school interact?

-We aim to establish effective relationships with each school, both at a personal level with teachers and other staff and through structured communication around administrative processes.
+We aim to establish an effective relationship with each school, both at a personal level with teachers and other staff and through structured communication around administrative processes.